ShaunCurtis/Blazr.FunctionalProgramming/Documents/Part3-Functors.md

 Note the llambda expression to handle nullables.

 There is, however, a fundimental flaw in this code: `double.Parse` will raise an exception if it can't parse the input.
 Using a `try` will work, but what does `Map` return if it catches an exception.
 We need a new, more powerful, containor to handle this.

 ## `Null<T>`

-The key new feature is two states:
+`NullT` has two states:

 1. HasValue - True
 2. HasNoValue - False

-The core object:
+The core object and new constructor:

 ```csharp
 public readonly record struct Null<T>